Uttar Pradesh Forestry & Horticulture University

-Uttar Pradesh Forestry & Horticulture University is an upcoming university in Gorakhpur, Uttar Pradesh.
+Uttar Pradesh Forestry & Horticulture University is an upcoming university in Gorakhpur, Uttar Pradesh, India.
 It will be North India's first forestry university and India's second.

 The university will be built in a 50-hectare area in Campierganj, Gorakhpur, out of which 44 hectare will be green cover.
 INR 621 Cr has been allocated for construction.
 The university will offer degree and diploma courses tailored to forest department needs.